Ghostwriter: Remuneration and credit

 On the upper end of the spectrum, with celebrities that can all but guarantee a publisher large sales, the fees can be much higher.
 In 2001, The New York Times stated that the fee that the ghostwriter for Hillary Clinton's memoirs would receive was probably about $500,000 of her book's $8 million advance, which "is near the top of flat fees paid to collaborators".

 A recent availability also exists, of outsourcing many kinds of jobs, including ghostwriting, to offshore locations like India, China, and the Philippines where the customer can save money.
-The true tests of credibility—the writer's track record, and samples of his or her craft—become even more important in these instances, when the writer comes from a culture and first language that are entirely different from the client's.
+The true tests of credibility—the writer's track record, and samples of their craft—become even more important in these instances, when the writer comes from a culture and first language that are entirely different from the client's.

 In some cases, ghostwriters are allowed to share credit.
 For example, a common method is to put the client/author's name on a book cover as the main byline (by [author's name]) and then to put the ghostwriter's name underneath it (with [ghostwriter's name]).
 Sometimes this is done in lieu of pay or to decrease the amount of payment to the book ghostwriter for whom the credit has its own intrinsic value.
 Also, the ghostwriter can be cited as a co-author of a book, or listed in the movie or film credits when having ghostwritten the script or screenplay for film production.

 For nonfiction books, the ghostwriter may be credited as a "contributor" or a "research assistant".
 In other cases, the ghostwriter receives no official credit for writing a book or article; in cases where the credited author or the publisher or both wish to conceal the ghostwriter's role, the ghostwriter may be asked to sign a nondisclosure contract that legally forbids any mention of the writer's role in a project.
 Some have made the distinction between "author" and "writer", as ghostwriter Kevin Anderson explains in a Washington Post interview: "A ghostwriter is an interpreter and a translator, not an author, which is why our clients deserve full credit for authoring their books."

-Types
+Ghostwriting by field

 Nonfiction

 Ghostwriters are widely used by celebrities and public figures who wish to publish their autobiographies or memoirs.
 The degree of involvement of the ghostwriter in nonfiction writing projects ranges from minor to substantial.
 In some cases, a ghostwriter may be called in just to clean up, edit, and polish a rough draft of an autobiography or a "how-to" book.
 In other cases, the ghostwriter will write an entire book or article based on information, stories, notes, an outline, or interview sessions with the celebrity or public figure.
 The credited author also indicates to the ghostwriter what type of style, tone, or "voice" they want in the book.